Metadata Validation

 Metadata completeness indication

-The indication calculates a level of completeness of a record, indicated in % of 100 for endorsed properties of the EUSO soil profile, considering that some properties are conditional based on selected values in other properties.
+The indication calculates a level of completeness of a record, indicated in % of 100 for endorsed properties, considering that some properties are conditional based on selected values in other properties.

 Metadata ETS/ATS checking